Hayley Hasselhoff, Daughter Of David Hasselhoff, Faces DUI Charges

 Hayley Hasselhoff Lived a Troubled Childhood: “I Was Picked on a Lot as a Child”

 Alcoholism isn’t the only challenge facing Hayley Hasselhoff.
-As the actress recently revealed to The Telegraph, she lived a troubled childhood, having been bullied by her classmates throughout her school years.
-Ms. Hasselhoff blames the bullying on the fact that she matured far earlier than the other girls her age and that drew the attention of both boys and girls.
+As the actress recently revealed to the Telegraph, she lived a troubled childhood, having been bullied by her classmates throughout her school years.
+Ms. Hasselhoff blames the bullying on the fact that she matured far earlier than the other girls her age, and that drew the attention of both boys and girls.

-Hayley shares that she was wearing a bra by the time she was nine years old and adds that her body was fuller than most girls her age.
+Hayley shares that she was wearing a bra by the time she was 9-years-old, adding that her body was fuller than most girls her age.

 “One time that most stands out is during a dance at school.
 I heard this boy say, ‘I got the fat girl.’
 Afterwards, I told my mother, ‘Don’t ever make me go again.’
 It was awful,” recalls Hasselhoff.
 “But I just wasn’t formed the same way as everyone else.”

 Maturing earlier than normal has earned Hayley greater attention in more ways than one.
 The bullies aren’t the only one to notice her.
-At age 14, she was signed as a a plus-size model with a talent agency.
-Hasselhoff’s most recent modeling campaign if for the British plus-size fashion house, Elvi.
+At age 14, she was signed as a plus-size model with a talent agency.
+Hasselhoff’s most recent modeling campaign is for the British plus-size fashion house Elvi.

 While Hayley doesn’t condemn the “plus-size” label, she says she doesn’t see herself that way.
 To Ms. Hasselhoff, she’s just a normal young woman.
 Still, she admits that her weight does sometimes get away from her.